andcov/FunLang/fun.md

 lambda (x y z) => (+ * x y z)
 define F lambda x => (1000 * 2 x)
 ```

-All functions must begin with an uppercase letter;
+In order to differentiate between function calls and the function itself, the `$` sign is used.
+As such, if you want to pass the function `f` as a parameter to another function, use `g $f`

 ## Function call
 ```
-define F lambda x => (1000 * 2 x)
+define f lambda x => (1000 * 2 x)
 f 15
 (f 15)
 ```

 In order to call a function, you lowercase the first letter.
 A function call can or cannot be surrounded by parantheses.
+If it is surrounded, it will not be considered a list.
+In order to create a list with the result of a function call, surround it twice: `((f x))`.

 A function always returns the last element of the list that it evaluated.
 For example, `f 4` will return 8, even though the list it evaluated turned out to be (1000 8).